3mdeb/3mdeb-website/content/return-refund-policy.md

 If the product is damaged in any way, or you have initiated the return after 14 calendar days have passed, you will not be eligible for a refund.

+If the package is returned to us due to the customer's failure to comply with customs clearance obligations, including non-payment of customs duties, the customer will receive a refund less the cost of transporting the package.

 ---

 ### Refunds